[ Direct Download: US server | EU server | Source ] [ Contact ]

 Multiple Distribution Support

 The data structure is ingenious; it does not modify TeX distributions in any way.
-Switching distributions actually modifies only a single symbolc link.
-A new link, /usr/texbin, is created which points to the binary directory of the active TeX distribution.
-GUI applications need to be reconfigured for the data structure, but after they are configured once, they will work without modification in the future.
-TeXShop, BibDesk, and LaTeXiT all use /usr/texbin automatically.
+A new link, /Library/TeX/texbin, is created which indirectly points to the binary directory of the active TeX distribution.
+TeXShop, BibDesk, LaTeXiT, and TeX Live Utility all use /Library/TeX/texbin automatically.
+Other GUI applications need to be reconfigured to look for TeX at this spot, but after they are configured once, they automatically work without modification in the future.